MarioSultan/GroupMaker/docs/7-Automorphisms.md

 phi[i] = image of i
 ```

-The element names stored in `G.names` are only used for displaying the group.
+The element names stored in `G.elements` are only used for displaying the group.
 Automorphisms themselves act on the internal indices of the Cayley table.

 ---